zippy84/vtkbool/README.md

 ## Features

 - no extra libraries required
+- 4 operation types available (union, intersection, difference and difference2 - difference with interchanged operands)
 - triangulation is not needed
+- all types of polygonal cells are supported (triangles, quads, polygons, triangle-strips)
+- triangle-strips and quads will be transformed into triangles (quads only if points are not on the same plane)
 - non-convex polygons are allowed
-- only the involved polygons are modified
 - meshes can be stacked (coplanar polygons are right handled)
-- 4 operation types (union, intersection, difference and difference2 - difference with interchanged operands)
-- all types of polygonal cells are supported (triangles, quads, polygons, triangle-strips)
 - the meshes don’t need to be closed
 - CellData is passed (attached by the rules of vtkAppendPolyData)
-- original cell ids are added to CellData (*OrigCellIdsA* and *OrigCellIdsB* as vtkIntArray)
-- contact lines are available
+- contact-lines are available in the 3th output
-- ~~the filter is able to embed holes~~
+- the filter is able to embed holes
-- it is also a plugin for ParaView
+- compileable as ParaView plugin
 - Python wrapped

 ## Limitations

-- correctness depends on the polygon-defining normals (use vtkPolyDataNormals if you have problems with incorrect orientations)
+- the filter assumes well defined triangles, quads and polygons
-- PointData is not preserved - you have to do your own mapping
+- PointData is not preserved - you have to do your own mapping (use *OrigCellIdsA* and *OrigCellIdsB*)

-## Todo

-- the filter needs a mesh optimizer for sharp-angled triangles and non-planar polygons

 ## Requirements